keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 In doing this

-* It prevents situations where resources conflict with the same name value preventing creation, such as trying to create a load balancer, DNS record or SQS Queue with the same name
+* It prevents situations where resources conflict with the same name preventing creation, such as trying to create a load balancer, DNS record or SQS Queue with the same name
-* It helps when navigating through your resources in the console or via CLI output
+* It helps when navigating through your resources in the console or via CLI output as things will be clean and consistent
 * It allows you identify the source of the resource creation to a particular git commit or CICD Job

 In the below code example, I demonstrate how this has been implemented for a Load Balancer and Corrosponding Route53 DNS Record.